Azure/portaldocs/portal-sdk/generated/portalfx-browse-azureresourcegraph.md

 <a name="browse-with-azure-resource-graph-extensible-commanding-for-arg-browse-experimenting-with-extensible-commands-in-browse-command-bar"></a>
 ### Experimenting with extensible commands in browse command bar

-Portal now supports experiementing with asset type commands in browse command bar using Exp platform.
+Portal now supports experiementing with asset type commands in browse command bar by using [Ibiza experimentation platform](https://microsoft.sharepoint.com/teams/Ibizaexperimentation).
     1. Extension authors can create an Experiment in Control Tower with a value that overrides their default browse commands.
 The variable name has to be a well-known string that uniquely identifies the asset type.
 The format should be of the form described below:
         BrowseCommands-ExtensionNameAssetTypeName The variable name should start with `BrowseCommands-` followed by extension name and asset type name without any underscores. e.g. this would translate to below for Virtual Machine resource type:
         `BrowseCommands-MicrosoftAzureComputeVirtualMachines`